Comprehensive decision-strategy space exploration for efficient territorial planning strategies: Introduction

-As it is the case in any modeling framework, MCDA's outputs are subject to uncertainty generated at different levels of the process.
-Indeed, it exists several sources of uncertainty regarding MCDA's model, inputs and parameters that might impact the final suitability map on which the decision will be based.
-If we consider MCDA using Ordered Weighted Averaging (OWA) in a GIS context, four main sources of uncertainty can be identified in the aggregation process: the data used to build the criteria, the method used to generate the geographical layers (scale, standardization...), the methods used to determine the criteria weights and the order weights.
-While uncertainty of criteria weights has been already widely investigated in the recent literature \citep{Tran2016,Feizizadeh2017}, the sensitivity of MCDA outputs to order weight selection is a topic that is often neglected.
-The rigorous selection of order weight in MCDA is of major importance for discussing the outputs with policy makers \citep{Comber2010}.
-Most of the studies focus on a few typical sets of order weights without clear method to select them or justify the choice of these weights.
-This is probably due to the lack of knowledge and process to build a rigorous experimental design to properly conduct a sensitivity analysis.
+As it is the case in any modeling framework, GIS-MCDA's outputs are subject to uncertainty generated at different levels of the process.
+Indeed, it exists several sources of uncertainty regarding GIS-MCDA's model, inputs and parameters that might impact the final suitability map on which the decision will be based.
+If we consider GIS-MCDA using OWA operator, four main sources of uncertainty can be identified in the aggregation process: the data used to build the criteria, the method used to generate the geographical layers (scale, standardization...), the methods used to determine the criteria weights and the order weights.
+While uncertainty of criteria weights has been already investigated in the recent literature \citep{Tran2016,Feizizadeh2017}, the sensitivity of GIS-MCDA outputs to order weight selection is a topic that is often neglected.
+The rigorous selection of order weight in GIS-MCDA is of major importance for discussing the outputs with policy makers \citep{Comber2010}.
+However, most of the studies focus on a few typical sets of order weights without developing clear method to efficiently explore the two-dimensional decision-strategy space.